 The STIP is the official transportation improvement program document mandated by federal statue (23 CFR § 450.218) and recognized by the FHWA and FTA.
 The STIP includes a list of projects to be implemented over a four-year period as well as all supporting documentation by federal statute.
 The STIP includes regional TIPs developed by the Planning Partners (MPOs and RPOs) and Statewide Programs developed by PennDOT.
-Statewide Programs are coordinated initiatives, projects or funds that include but are not limited to the Secretary of Transportation's Discretionary (Spike), the Rapid Bridge Replacement (RBR) Project developed via a Public Private Partnership (P3), Highway Safety Improvement Program (HSIP) set-a-side, Highway-Rail Grade Crossing Safety (RRX), Surface Transportation Block Grant Program seta-side (TAP) funds, Green-Light-Go (GLG), Automated Red Light Enforcement (ARLE), Multi-Modal (MTF), Recreational (Rec) Trails, Transportation Infrastructure Investment Fund (TIIF), Statewide Transit and Keystone Corridor projects.
-The Interstate Management Program will remain its own individual program and includes prioritized statewide Interstate projects.
-The Commonwealth's Twelve Year Program (TYP), required by state law, includes the STIP/TIPs in the first four-year period
+Statewide Programs are coordinated initiatives, projects or funds that include but are not limited to the Secretary of Transportation's SPIKE, the Rapid Bridge Replacement (HSIP) set-a-side, Highway-Rail Grad Crossing Safety (RRX), Surface Transportation Block Grant Multi-modal (MTF), Recreational (Rec) Trails, and Keystone Corridor projects.
+The Interstate projects.
+The Commonwealth's Twelve Year Program (TYP), required by state law, includes the STIP/TIPs in first four-year period.